Frequently Asked Questions

 You will be contacted by Ipsos MORI particularly at the start of the survey period.
 Once you complete the survey, these calls and emails will stop.
 Participation in the NSS is voluntary so you can opt out (although we really hope that you will take part and use your voice to be part of positive change in the College).

 At any stage that Ipsos MORI contacts you directly, you can state that you do not wish to be contacted again.
-You can also opt out of being contacted by Ipsos MORI at all stages online.
+There is also an opt out link online at the bottom right of the student survey webpage.

 I have a question about NSS which isn’t answered here or online.
 What should I do?